Top five best single ovens for 2019

 By Jane Darling

 The best ovens will make cooking a breeze, reliably turning out tasty meals for years on end.
-But it's impossible to tell in the shops which ones will take ages to heat up, whether they'll leave you with uneven, poorly risen bakes or whether the temperature you select is really the one you'll get.
+But it's impossible to tell before you buy which ones will take ages to heat up, whether they'll leave you with uneven, poorly risen bakes or whether the temperature you select is really the one you'll get.

 We've rounded up our pick of the five best built-in single ovens to help take the guesswork out of choosing.
-From the best oven we've ever tested to the cheapest Best Buy oven with pyrolytic cleaning oven, we'll help you find the best for you.
+From the best oven we've ever tested to the cheapest Best Buy oven with pyrolytic cleaning, we'll help you find the best for you.

 Best single oven overall

 This is an excellent multifunction oven.
 It gets up to temperature really quickly, and supplies heat evenly regardless of which shelf you use.
 The grill spreads its heat far and wide, so you won't need to shuffle your sausages around to get them evenly browned.